nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-ceph-config.rst

 Name(string, "Ceph")
     Name of FSAL should always be Ceph.

+Filesystem(string, no default)
+    Ceph filesystem name string, for mounting an alternate filesystem within the cluster.
+The default is to mount the default filesystem in the cluster (usually, the first one created).

 User_Id(string, no default)
     cephx userid used to open the MDS session.
 This string is what gets appended to "client.".
 If not set, the ceph client libs will sort this out based on